paradisebunny/daffodil/characters.md

 __Murium__ Those of the mice.
 Their small size and wily ways grant them a +4 on saving throws against magic and a +1 to all ranged attacks.

-__Humans__ may switch the places of two ability scores at character creation.
+__Humanus__ Those of mankind.
+Their versatile nature allows them to switch the places of two ability scores at character creation.

 ## Starting Equipment
 Each character starts with the following items: Backpack, bedroll, 3 days rations, 2 torches